Less than $5 12th Grade Close Reading Activities

 This PRODUCT Includes:

-2. "THE SNIPER" TEACHER NOTES
+2. "CIVIL PEACE" TEACHER NOTES

 3. Exceptional Student Education [ESE] Modifications/Accommodations